Nauruan nationality law

 Nauruan nationality law is regulated by the 1968 Constitution of Nauru, as amended; the Naoero Citizenship Act of 2017, and its revisions; custom; and international agreements entered into by the Nauruan government.
 These laws determine who is, or is eligible to be, a national of Nauru.
 The legal means to acquire nationality, formal membership in a nation, differ from the domestic relationship of rights and obligations between a national and the nation, known as citizenship.
 Nauruan nationality is typically obtained either on the principle of jus soli, i.e. by birth in the Nauru or under the rules of jus sanguinis, i.e. by birth to parents with Nauruan nationality.
-It can be granted to persons with an affiliation to the country who has lived in the country for a given period of time through naturalization.
+Naturalization is only available to those with some connection to the country, such as the spouse of a citizen; no amount of time living in Nauru will, by itself, make one eligible for naturalization.

+Nauru and Commonwealth citizenship

+Nauruans are also Commonwealth citizens by default.

 Acquiring Nauruan nationality

-Nationality in Nauru is acquired at birth, or later in life by naturalization.
+Nationality in Nauru is acquired at birth, later in life by naturalization, or by participating in the Climate Resilience Citizenship Program.